gvolpe/blog-comments/_posts/2019-06-23-lessons-learned-while-writing-a-haskell-app.md

 ### Conclusion

 These are some of the best practices I know of nowadays.
 But we all know this is a constant learning process, it doesn't end here.
-Anyway I hope you can get something out of it!
+Anyway, I hope you can get something out of it!

 ##### Summarizing: